Arthur Lynden-Bell: Military career

 He attended the Royal Military College, Sandhurst and commissioned as a Lieutenant into the Buffs (Royal East Kent Regiment) in May 1885.

-After promotion to captain on 31 January 1894, he served the following year on the North West Frontier of British India and attended the Staff College, Camberley in 1898.
-A year later, he saw active service in the Second Boer War, commanding a mounted infantry contingent of the Buffs.
+After promotion to captain on 31 January 1894, he served the following year on the North West Frontier of British India and returned to Britain where he attended the Staff College, Camberley, from 1898 to 1899.

+Soon afterwards, he saw active service in the Second Boer War, commanding a mounted infantry contingent of the Buffs.
 He was wounded, and returned home on the SS Greek in March 1900.